-Even though I love to cook, I am following one of the strictest diets out there, and I need an easy dinner every now and then!
-This one pan dinner includes all the meat and veggies you’ll need for a meal.
+Even though I love to cook and I am following one of the strictest diets out there, I need an easy dinner every now and then!
+This one-pan dinner includes all the meat and veggies you’ll need for a meal.
 I serve it just like this or, if I have time, chop up some fresh fruit while the meal bakes.
 It’s super simple and tasty.
-Try this bratwurst and roasted veggies dinner today!
+Try this sheet pan bratwurst and roasted veggies dinner today!

 Meat is a staple in my diet, and I especially love sausages.
 However, the Autoimmune Protocol is very particular about which spices can be eaten.
 Some spices, like the nightshade family (i.e. paprika, chili powder, cayenne pepper), are inflammatory.
 The whole point of the Autoimmune Protocol is to reduce the inflammation in the body and allow it to heal.
 So these spices are not allowed.